kcmazie/UPS-Check/README.txt

                    : v7.20 - 03-05-24 - Fixed bugs found after PC crash.
 Altered email sending options.
                    : v7.30 - 03-25-24 - Removed unknown status for everything that doesnt return that status from SNMP : v7.40 - 12-24-24 - Fixed a number of typos.
 Fixed detection of excluded IP addresses.
                    : v7.50 - 05-19-25 - Adjusted the way email sends.
 Added try-catch for email and log file.
+                   : v8.00 - 06-12-25 - Shuffled Excel sections and added error checks in the event Excel automation :                    fails due to PC restrictions when run as a scheduled task.
+If Excel fails :                    the script will abort and produce an error log in the script folder.
                    :
 ==============================================================================#>